Introduction

 Academic Technology Services (Newark)

-- Support and Training: ATS provides faculty support and training for Blackboard.
-Access to Blackboard, documentation, and workshop training sessions are at: https://tls.newark.rutgers.edu/academic-technology-services/support-and-training.
+Support and Training: ATS provides faculty support and training for Canvas.
+Access to Canvas, documentation, and workshop training sessions are at: https://tls.newark.rutgers.edu/academic-technology-services/support-and-training.

 Instructional Design & Technology (Camden)

-Online courses offered through Rutgers Camden are offered in Canvas, eCollege (currently being phased out), and Sakai.
+Online courses offered through Rutgers Camden are offered in Canvas, eCollege and Sakai.
 Instructional Design & Technology (IDT) provides online learning management system training and video services for Rutgers Camden faculty.
 The online learning management services provided by IDT are:

 https://idt.camden.rutgers.edu/support/multimedia-support